La Maternelle (film)

 La Maternelle (International title: Children of Montmartre) is a 1933 French film directed and written by Jean Benoît-Lévy and Marie Epstein.
 It was adapted from Léon Frapié's Prix Goncourt winning novel La Maternelle (1904).
-In 1935, it was ranked as the 6th best foreign film by the National Board of Review of Motion Pictures, and has received a 7.3 ranking (out of 10) by 71 reviewers at the Internet Movie Database.
+This film was a remake of a less successful, silent version made in 1925 by Gaston Roudès.
+In 1935, it was ranked as the 6th best foreign film by the National Board of Review of Motion Pictures, and has received a 7.3 ranking (out of 10) by 127 reviewers at the Internet Movie Database.

+Novel

+The novel of the same name was written by Léon Frapié in 1904, and received the French Literature prize known as the Prix Goncourt (The Goncourt Prize).
+The film was a loose adaptation of the novel, transforming it into a more psychological look into the experience of children in Parisian slums.